-Being a professional in the real estate market requires gaining the trust of a wide variety of people ranging from other agents to clients and business partners.
-Trust is rooted in credibility; without it, people will lack confidence that you will follow through as promised.
+Being a professional in the real estate market requires gaining the trust of a wide variety of people from other agents to clients and business partners.
+Trust is rooted in credibility; without it, no one has any confidence that you will follow through as promised.
 Here are 5 tips to build credibility in the real estate market in Maryland.

 5 Tips to Build Credibility in the Real Estate Market in Maryland

 There are few things that turn people off more than someone trying to inflate who they are.
 People are savvy to know whether or not you are experienced in real estate.
 That being said, being new doesn’t mean you are not capable.
 Quite the contrary: focus on the attributes and other industry experience that not only demonstrate professionalism but a willingness to learn, grow and find the right answers.

 Even experienced real estate folks fall into the trap of feeling they need to give an answer without doing research because they are the professional.
 Often this leads to incorrect or misleading information.
 Your desire to get it done right will go a long way.

 So many investors try to be a jack-of-all-trades, meaning they are doing single family home deals, commercial deals, land deals, and mobile home park deals.
 While you wouldn’t turn away any one type of deal, developing a niche helps you stand out among your peers.

 Jump in and become the expert in everything regarding that niche.
 Take extra classes, get certifications and start to establish a network specific to that niche.
 Doing this develops a market network and clearly defines how to target your marketing strategies.
 Without a niche, you are just throwing mud at the wall and seeing what sticks.